FrissBee/sql-query-function-collection/README.md

 ### For use the MySQL functions

 1. add the two files `db_functions.inc.php` and `db_connection.inc.php` to your project.
 2. use the MySQL functions.
-That was it!
+That`s it!
 Enjoy :-)